MarcJAndersen/poc-analysis-results-metadata/README.md

 #### Using tomcat

-This is the very first attempt - and is most likely not the best approach.
+This is the very first attempt - and is most likely not the best approach, as it involves copy file into the Tomcat applicaiton webapps directory.

 install tomcat from (http://tomcat.apache.org/download-80.cgi).
 Unpack to same level as the other packages.